Experts-Live-UK/Workshops/Security with Endpoint Management/ReadMe.md

 ### How to Use the Assessment:
 1. Navigate to **[Zero Trust Readiness Assessment](https://microsoft.github.io/zerotrustassessment/docs/app-permissions)**.
-2. Sign in with your **Microsoft 365 Global Admin** account.
-3. Grant the necessary app permissions.
+2. Open PowerShell 7 on your device, and install the module following the steps provided in the link.
-4. Run the assessment and review recommendations.
+3. Run the assessment and review recommendations.
-5. Apply recommended security configurations in **Microsoft Intune, Defender, and Entra ID**.

 ---